Bill May Help Bring Driverless Delivery To W.Va.

 The pandemic has sparked many of us to get groceries and more delivered to our door.
 Now, there’s proposed legislation preparing to go high-tech with delivery service, minus the driver.

-Not R2D2, but the Nuro R2, got plenty of attention as it scooted around the Capitol Rotunda.
-FexEx is testing the autonomous delivery device prototype in cities around the country.
+Not R2D2, but the Roxo, got plenty of attention as it scooted around the Capitol Rotunda.
+FedEx is testing the autonomous delivery device prototype in cities around the country.

 “Right now, the technology has an about five mile delivery range.
 It can climb stairs, it can go over sidewalks, it can go over crosswalks,” Riley said.
 “But eventually, that will continue to expand out.
 And so they want to be able to test it here and bring it to West Virginia.”